Your Guide to Parc Monceau Paris

 Quick Guide and FAQs about Parc Monceau

-Parc Monceau Paris is a wonderful oasis of green and a really great spot for a picnic.
-If you are visiting Paris and need a break from walking and taking it all in, have a seat on a bench in the park and people-watch, Parc Monceau is a great place to do it!
+Parc Monceau in Paris is a wonderful green oasis and a great spot for a picnic.
+If you are visiting Paris and need a break from walking and taking it all in, have a seat on a bench in the park and people-watch.
+Parc Monceau is a great place to do it!

 How about you?
 Have you been to Parc Monceau?
 Do share!